 - Balance Point / Mass Distribution

 - The shaft or stem design

 1. Player Level: It really makes sense to know your level before purchasing a racket.
-If you are just getting started, it’s better to go with a budget-friendly durable racket like DSS Ares Red 68.
+If you are just getting started, it’s better to go with a budget-friendly durable racket like Dynamic Shuttle Sports Ares Red 68.
 You can choose any other racket from our list if you are a medium or advanced level player.

 2. Weight: Sometimes, you might encounter words like 3U, 4G & so on.
 These are all the weight categories of a racket.
 Take a look:

 - 5U: 75-79 grams.

 The power delivered by a racquet is directly proportional to its mass.
 This means a 2U racquet will smash more heavy shots as compared to 5U.
 Similarly, a 5U racket is considered more suitable for kids and females because it is light.
 A 2U and 3U racket performs better for singles, whereas 4U is better for doubles.
 But it’s not a rule of thumb, you might also want to check other facts mentioned below.